 Raised bogs are wet throughout the year.
 Soft ground and deep drainage ditches can be hidden from view so please take great care when visiting.

-Please contact us for details of upcoming workparties, or check our page here.
+Please contact us for details of upcoming workparties, or check under 'Events' on our page here.

-Work on this nature reserve has and is being funded by Butterfly Conservation members and Branches, Clackmannanshire & Stirling Environment Trust, the Scottish Rural Development Programme, the Inner Forth Landscape Initiative, EcocoLIFE and Scottish Natural Heritage.
+Work on this nature reserve has and is being funded by Butterfly Conservation members and Branches, Clackmannanshire & Stirling Environment Trust, the Scottish Rural Development Programme, the Inner Forth Landscape Initiative, a contribution of the Life+ financial instrument of the European community through the 'EcocoLIFE' project, and Scottish Natural Heritage.

 Butterfly Conservation Scotland